AkashShukl/sols/README.md

 3. Explain when to lift state up to a parent component. we need to lift the state up when a state is required by multiple different components.
 We move the state to a common ancestor of all the components that are using particular state.

+4. Explain why context is useful even though we can lift state to parent and update it from child Context is hassel free as we do not have to manually pass the state as props down throgh the whole tree Context helps in writing cleaner code